tyche-pbt/tyche-extension/README.md

-# GenVis
+# Tyche

-A VSCode extension for visualizing QuickCheck generators.
+A VSCode extension for visualizing Hypothesis generators.

 ## Running